publiclab/publiclab-archive/notes/Jtaw/03-14-2017/what-is-the-algorithm-used-in-generating-the-fastie-colormap-in-infragram.md

 ---
-title: What is the algorithm used in generating the fastie colormap from NDVI in Infragram?
+title: 'What is the algorithm used in generating the fastie colormap from NDVI in Infragram? '
 tagnames: colormap, question:ndvi, question:infragram, fastie, question:general, question:image-sequencer, question:colormap, first-time-poster
 author: Jtaw
 path: /notes/Jtaw/03-14-2017/what-is-the-algorithm-used-in-generating-the-fastie-colormap-in-infragram.md